Hi, I’m Ken Sunwalker,

 CLICK ON THE DATES BELOW TO SEE NEW BLOGS:

-Go to the bottom of my Freehiking Blog (click upper right) to SUBSCRIBE and get new content delivered directly to your inbox.
+Go to my Freehiking Blog (click upper right) to SUBSCRIBE and get new content delivered directly to your inbox.

 FREEHIKING – WHAT AND WHY

 Sunning, swimming, and otherwise being outdoors nude is wonderful, but nude walking/hiking is an altogether different experience.
 That’s right, walking or hiking outdoors NUDE!
 Called freehiking, this is a unique blend of satisfaction, for a longer period of time, and over much more terrain.
 Comfortable footwear is required – like low socks and tennis shoes.
 Clothes are usually left far behind when freehiking, except for a loose cover-up that can be easily carried.
 Freehiking can be a fun, lengthy, and thrilling commitment, with heightened exhilaration.

 According to Colon Fletcher, “The best dress for walking is nakedness.”
 I agree totally, for the following five reasons:

 - Freehiking is such a transcendent experience.
 FEELING nature on every square inch of your body is exquisite.
 The connection with nature will feel palpable.
 Your largest sense organ, the skin, will feel everything so you’ll discover how ‘blind’ you were before; why would anyone smother almost their entire organ of touch with clothing?
 Hiking clothed is like hiking with your hands over your eyes and peeking through little slits between your fingers.
 Don’t ever do that!

 - Freehiking is the ultimate experience of FREEDOM.
 With nothing but your skin between you and nature, the air, and the sun, you will experience freedom to totally relax and become one with nature, and any doubts will just melt away.